 Come Anael, in the terrific name of Jehova!
 Come, Anael, by the power of the everliving Elohim!
-Come, thee, by the right arm of the mighty Metatron!
-Come to me, N... (say the name again over the mirror).
+Come, thec, by the right arm of the mighty Metatron!

+Come to me, N... (say the name again over the mirror), and order thy subjects so that they may make known to me through their love, joy and peace, the things which are hidden from my eyes.

-and order thy subjects so that they may make known to me through their love, joy and peace, the things which are hidden from my eyes.
-When you have finished this, raise your eyes towards Heaven and say: O Most Powerful Lord, who does cause all things to move in accordance with Thy Will, listen to my prayer and may my intention be agreeable to Thee!
+When you have finished this, raise your eyes towards Heaven and say:

+O Most Powerful Lord, who does cause all things to move in accordance with Thy Will, listen to my prayer and may my intention be agreeable to Thee!
 O Lord, if it be Thy Will, deign to gaze upon this mirror and sanctify it, that Thy Servant Anael may come thereto with his companions and be agreeable to me, N..., Thy poor and humble servant!
 O God, blessed and raised above all the spirits of Heaven, Thou who livest and reignest for all time.
 Amen.

 When this is done make the Sign of the Cross over yourself, and also on the mirror on the first day and also on the next forty and five days.
-At the end of this time, the Angel Anael will appear to you, like unto a beautiful child.
+At the end of this time, the Angel Anael will appear to you, like unto abeautiful child.
 He will greet you and will order his companions to obey you.
 It does not always take this long to cause the Angel to appear however.
-He may come on the fourteenth day, but this will depend on the degree of application and fervour of the again.
-When you wish to call him again, after the first time, all you have to do is to perfume the mirror saying the conjurations of Anael as written above. operator.
-When he comes, ask him whatever you may desire, and also beg him to come and do your will whenever you shall call him I thank thee, Anael, for having appeared and having The License to Depart:
+He may come on the fourteenth day, but this will depend on the degree of application and fervour of the operator.
+When hecomes, ask him whatever you may desire, and also beg him to come and do your will whenever you shall call him again.
+When you wish to call him again, after the first time, all you have to do is to perfume the mirror saying the conjurations of Anael as written above.

+The License to Depart.

-fulfilled my requests.
+I thank thee, Anael, for having appeared and having fulfilled my requests.
 Thou mayest therefore depart in peace, and shall return when I call thee.

 The perfume used in the invocation of Anael is saffron.

-Divination by the Word of Uriel To succeed in this operation he who makes the experiment must do all things which are told herein.
+Divination by the Word of Uriel.

+To succeed in this operation he who makes the experiment must do all things which are told herein.
 He is to choose a small room or place which for nine days or more has not been visited by women in an impure state.

 This place must be well cleaned and consecrated, by means of consecrations and aspersions.
 In the middle of the room there is to be a table covered with a white cloth.
 On this is a new glass vial full of spring water, brought shortly before the operation with three small tapers made of virgin wax mixed with human fat, a piece of virgin parchment and the quill of a raven suitable for writing with an inkpot full of fresh ink, a small container of metal with materials to make fire.

 You must also find a small boy of nine or ten years old who shall be well behaved and cleanly dressed.
 He should be near the table.
 A large new needle is taken and one of the three tapers is mounted upon it, six inches behind the glass.
 The other tapers should be positioned at the right and left of the glass, an equal distance away.

 While you are doing this, say:

-Gabamiah, Adonay, Agla, O Lord God of Powers, aid us!
+GABAMIAH, ADONAY, AGLA, O Lord God of Powers, aid us!